stevej2608/reactpy-utils/docs/src/index.md

 The following list gives a flavour of the type features that are available:

+* Minified JavaScript templates
 * Copy to clipboard
+* Dynamic Context Models
+* Read/write the Browser local storage
 * Set the page title
-* Read/write the Browser local storage
-* Add minified JavaScript templates

 ### Install from PyPI